SW-g16/sw/documentation/final-report.md

 Data views are implictly defined by queries generated from user's uri lookups, implemented through GET requests.
 The data views are different, and may or may not include statistics on the requested data.
 We've only implemented two views, but have the framework to increase this number indefinitely.
+In both views, the column headers of the screenshot together explicitly define the data view.

 ##### Party View